slocal(1) - man - phpman

 Security of Delivery Files

-the user or by root, and must be writable only by the owner.
-If this is not the case, the
+user or by root, and must be writable only by the owner.
+If this is not the case, the file

-the message, then slocal will check for a global delivery file at /etc/nmh/maildelivery.
+message, then slocal will check for a global delivery file at /etc/nmh/maildelivery.
+This

-This file is read according to the same rules.
-This file must be owned by root and must
+file is read according to the same rules.
+This file must be owned by root and must be

 If a global delivery file cannot be found or does not perform an action which delivers the